The Root River

 The Middle Fork of the Root River

 The Middle Fork is formed at the junction of Deer Creek, Spring Valley Creek, and Bear Creek.
 Bear Creek pours in just a mile or two after the first two, adding considerable water volume and forming a large, deep pool at the confluence.
 This steep, heavily-forested watershed is typical of the driftless, with cobbly gravel bars littered with ancient fossils and swift runs that switchback across the valley floor, hugging the cliffs on the outside bends.
 Deer Creek, Bear Creek, and the Middle Fork are all similar, so we'll treat the three of them as a single unit.
 These are small rivers that are easily wadable in the upper reaches, although access is spotty.
 The Middle Fork and its warmwater tributaries all hold good numbers of the five species of redhorse the region supports, along with white suckers, northern hog suckers, smallmouth bass, quillback and highfin carpsuckers, and rock bass.
 Rock bass, in particular, are a dominant member of the fish fauna.
 These are big, brash, and pugnacious fighters that can top eight inches in length and are always willing to dash out from their ambush points near rocks and sunken logs to grab a jig, fly, or small bait.
 These streams are chock-full of forage for predatory fish: huge shiners, stonerollers, dace, six species of darters, and chubs.
 Brown trout occur in these waters sporadically, and the Middle Fork is designated as catch-and-release only for trout (but thankfully, bait is allowed).
 Trout grow large on the abundant forage.
 The Middle Branch joins the North Branch east of Lumpy road, just upstream from the Juniper Road Bridge southeast of Chatfield.
 According to most sources, these two join together to become the Main Stem of the Root, although some maps call that section part of the Middle Fork.
-A portion of what is labelled as designated trout water on the Middle Fork of the Root is actually the lower part of Deer Creek.
+A portion of what is labelled as designated trout water on the Middle Fork of the Root may actually be the lower part of Deer Creek.
 Be sure to check the regulations carefully!

 The South Branch of the Root River